Surfboard Construction: What to Consider Before You Order

 I’ve been there myself, trying to decide between PU or EPS, what glassing schedule I should go with, etc. all while having no clue what was best or if I’d even notice a difference.

-So I decided I’d figure it out on my own the expensive way — buying boards I ended up hating, building my own, and slowly piecing together an understanding of surfboard construction that I wish someone could have just handed me at the start.
+So I decided I’d figure it out on my own the expensive way — buying boards I ended up loving/hating, building my own, and slowly piecing together an understanding of surfboard construction that I wish someone could have just handed me at the start.

 What I learned is that most of the information on the internet is frustratingly simplistic and weirdly misleading.